 WordPress is pretty simple to deploy on it’s own, but BlueHost really take all the work out of it, making it as simple as clicking one button.

-If you are someone who wants more control and doesn’t mind managing your own server top to bottom then using a cloud provider like Linode, Vultr, and DigitalOcean are also great choices.
+If you are someone who wants more control and doesn’t mind managing your own server top to bottom then using a cloud provider like UpCloud, Linode, or Vultr – all of which are great choices.
 Most if not all of them offer a one click button to deploy a web stack with WordPress pre-installed making deployment easy.
 Just remember you’ll then be on the hook for keeping all the software up-to-date.

 And of course blogging isn’t your only way to be social, just one I really enjoy.
 Places like Twitter, Reddit, and the VMware forums are also another really great way of being social in the community!